ox-runtime/ox/README.md

 **ox** is a new lightweight and cross-platform OpenXR runtime for Windows, Linux and Mac.
 It supports OpenGL, Vulkan and Metal.

-The primary purpose of ox is automated testing of OpenXR applications using a virtual OpenXR device.
-It is useful during development and CI testing.
+Test OpenXR applications automatically using a virtual OpenXR device.
+Useful during development and CI testing.

 You can control a virtual XR device programmatically (e.g. press a button, move the headset, read screen texture etc), and integrate it with your existing test framework and code.